gaia-platform/gaia-docs/articles/gaiac-ddl.md

 CREATE TABLE if not exists department ( name string,current bool active);
 ```

 Active Fields are Database Column names that you refer to in the body of a Declarative Rule expression.
-When your declarative code refers to one of these Fields with a read operation, Gaia triggers an Event that schedules the associated Declarative Rules to execute.
+When your declarative code refers to one of these Fields with a read operation, Gaia fires an Event that schedules the associated Declarative Rules to execute.

 ### REFERENCES